JOSM/josm-plugins/mapillary/INSTALL.md

 ---

-If you want to commit all of the commits that you made on the _‹foo›_-branch back to SVN, then you can skip this step.
+If you want to push (or in SVN-terms _commit_) all of the commits that you made on the _‹foo›_-branch back to SVN, then you can skip this step.

 Otherwise execute the following line to preserve the other commits:
 ```shell